Who We Are

 Our Founder & Director

 Dr. Andrew Pinto is a Public Health and Preventive Medicine specialist and family physician at St. Michael’s Hospital.
 He is a Scientist at MAP Centre for Urban Health Solutions, Li Ka Shing Knowledge Institute, and an Associate Professor at the University of Toronto, appointed to the Department of Family and Community Medicine, Faculty of Medicine and with status appointments at Dalla Lana School of Public Health and the Institute for Health, Policy, Management and Evaluation.
-He serves as the Associate Director for Clinical Research at UTOPIAN and is the lead for artificial intelligence at EXITE .
+He serves as the Director of the University of Toronto Practice-Based Research Network (UPLEARN) and is the lead for artificial intelligence at EXITE.

 After completing my training in family medicine and public health, I committed myself to working with many others – community members, students, health providers, academics, educators, advocacy organizations and policymakers – to create the Upstream Lab as a space to incubate new approaches to addressing the fundamental determinants of health.
 We seek to rigorously and objectively evaluate these interventions.
 Our ultimate goal is for the Upstream Lab to be a community resource that supports diverse individuals, organizations and movements which seek to improve health and reduce inequities.